Saturday, March 10, 2012

 Elton John's classic "Funeral for a Friend/Love Lies Bleeding"...

-1974: Bob Dylan put together a fourth week at #1 on the album chart with Planet Waves.
+1974: Bob Dylan put together a fourth week at #1 on the Album chart with Planet Waves.
 Court and Spark was second for Joni Mitchell while Carly Simon's Hotcakes moved to #3.
 John Denver's Greatest Hits was next while one of The Top Album Artists of the Rock Era*--Barbra Streisand moved from 16-5 with her latest The Way We Were.
 The rest of the Top 10: Yes with Tales From Topographic Oceans, the late Jim Croce was next with You Don't Mess Around with Jim after 55 weeks of release, Wings had #8--Band on the Run, Mike Oldfield found the Top 10 with Tubular Bells and Elton John was at #10 with Goodbye Yellow Brick Road.

-1974: "Seasons in the Sun" by Terry Jacks took over at #1 on the Adult chart.
+1974: "Seasons In The Sun" by Terry Jacks took over at #1 on the Adult chart.

 1974: Two new songs graced the Top 10: the husband and wife team of Carly Simon & James Taylor with "Mockingbird" and John Denver's new one--Sunshine On My Shoulders".

 1976: Keith Moon, drummer of the Who, collapsed onstage at the beginning of a concert in the Boston Garden in Boston, Massachusetts.
+This was the opening show of a Who tour of North America, and Moon had no excuse not to be physically ready.

 1977: The Jacksons' television show aired for the final time on CBS.